usingMaths.com

 After this is done, the new numerators can then be added together.

-Steps for Addition of Fractions Java code
+Step-by-Step Guide for Addition of Fractions - Java Algorithm

-The following steps will guide us in writing our code.
+The following steps will guide us in writing our Java code for adding fractions.

-Let's illustrate with 2/5 + 7/4
+Let's illustrate the steps to follow with the example fractional expression 2/5 + 7/4

 Step 1:

-Find the LCM of the denominators.
+Using the Find LCM in Java class from the Primary Category, find the LCM of the denominators.

 ⇒ LCM of 5 & 4 = 20